NVIDIA-Omniverse-blueprints/3d-conditioning/README.md

 <img src="images/extension_toml.png" width="400">

+Make sure that only one `server_address` is enabled.
+For instance, if you were to use the `local version`, double check to make sure that those under the other versions are disabled with `#`.

 # The Stub Image Generation Output

 You should expect to see this output image after running the stub image generation.